k0f1/configuring-linux-web-server/README.md

 `postgresql@IP Adress: createrdb <username>`

 ### Customise the Apache to hand-off certain requests to an app
+#### Setting Up Virtual Hosts
 * Configure Apache to handle requests using the WSGI module.
-But instead of by editing the file`/etc/apache2/sites-enabled/000-default.conf`, lets create a new file with:
+But instead of by editing the file `/etc/apache2/sites-enabled/000-default.conf`, lets create a new file with:

-  `sudo vim  /etc/apache2/sites-enabled/your_domain.conf` Take note that this is you app configuration file and is inate.
+  `sudo vim  /etc/apache2/sites-enabled/myapplication_directory.conf` which in this case is catalog., Take note that this is you app configuration file and is inate.
 It doesn not require touching.

-  * Add the following default values to `/etc/apache2/sites-enabled/your_cloned_directory.conf`:
+  * Add the following default values to `/etc/apache2/sites-enabled/catalog.conf`:

     * ServerAdmin webmaster@localhost to the email address of the domain manager